 In addition to colposcopy and cervical biopsy, follow-up of abnormal Pap test results may also involve one or more of the following procedures:

-HPV Testing – Hybrid Capture® 2: The recognition that specific types of HPV can cause cervical cancer led to the development of a test to identify women infected with high-risk types of HPV.
-The Hybrid Capture® 2 test detects 13 high-risk types of HPV.
-Information about HPV status may guide decisions about follow-up care.
+HPV Testing: The recognition that specific types of HPV can cause cervical cancer led to the development of tests to identify women infected with high-risk types of HPV.

 The development of more effective strategies for prevention and early detection requires that new and innovative approaches be evaluated with cancer patients.
 Clinical trials are studies that evaluate the effectiveness of new strategies.
 Future progress in the prevention and early detection of cervical cancer will result from the continued evaluation of new strategies in clinical trials.